 Andrea: I only had a weekend to look because I was still working in Michigan at my previous job.
 I had to make a decision fast.
-I got my agent [a referral from a friend] to help me find listings of houses for sale.
+I got my agent Kari Manson Hvam [a referral from a friend], to help me find listings of houses for sale.
 Her access to the MLS helped me see what was available.
 I had a price limit and geographic requirement.
-The agent said, “These are the four properties that fit what you are looking for.”
+The agent said, “These are the four properties that fit what you're looking for."
 I looked at all of them in one day.

 How did you know when you found The One?

 Andrea: The condo had all the things I wanted.
 It was open and had south-facing windows that let in a lot of light.
 It has one bedroom, but it also has a Murphy bed, so I would have room for guests.
 It was in the city center, where it's happening, not out in the boring 'burbs.

 Andrea: No. I had been saving for six years, so I had the down payment.
 I have great credit.
 My agent gave me a couple of names of lenders.
 I called each one and went with the one that had an appointment that afternoon.
 I made an offer in June and did the paperwork in July.
 I met with the lender midway through the process, and the lender assured me everything was fine.